murkov93/murkov93/README.md

 # Hi, I'm murkov93

 I'm a cybersecurity student and passionate about programming and development.
 I mainly code in Python and have knowledge in SQL, HTML, CSS, and JavaScript.
+I enjoy learning new things, nothing scares me when it comes to tackling challenges, and I participate in quite a few CTFs.

 ---